mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 [The next sentence is:]

 > This is the true body, and therefore is observing the body as impure, which transcends pure and impure.
-(In the recording, for some reason this is shortened to, “This becomes the true body, and therefore transcends pure and impure.”)

 But literally, Dogen Zenji [uses a] more vivid representation.
 He says:

 > This is the true body, and therefore is observing the body as impure, *which is vividly hopping along*.

-(*The Light That Shines Through Infinity* has it as, “Since this is the true body, it is observing the body as not-pure, which is vividly hopping along.”)

 Here it says, “transcends pure and impure”.
 This is okay – I understand it – but literally Dogen Zenji says [something] more alive.
 The observation of the body as impure is just like something leaping along, vividly, constantly; that is called observation of the body as impure.
 It means, you cannot pin it down, because it is living, working constantly.
 Your body is leaping, jumping along, living vividly, constantly.